 MAVEN, the Mars Atmosphere and Volatile EvolutioN mission, recently celebrated the five-year anniversary of its entrance into orbit around Mars on September 21.
 The primary scientific goal of the mission is to study what is left of Mars’ atmosphere to determine how, in the distant past, an ocean-covered and potentially habitable Mars became the dry and desolate place it is today.
 Studying the present Martian atmosphere — the rate at which it is being lost to space and how and why it is being stripped away — gives us clues with which we can piece together the puzzle of understanding planetary atmospheres, including our own.

 “The observed global circulation provides critical inputs needed to constrain global atmospheric models,” said Mehdi Benna of NASA’s Goddard Space Flight Center in Greenbelt, Maryland, who led one of the two studies that enabled the creation of the revolutionary winds map.
 “These are the same models that are used to extrapolate the state of the Martian climate into the distant past.”
-Benna is lead author of a paper on this research published on December 12, 2019, in Science.
+Benna is the lead author of a paper on this research published on December 12, 2019, in Science.

 “The winds observed in the Martian upper atmosphere are sometimes similar to what we see in global model simulations, but other times can be quite different,” said Kali Roeten of the University of Michigan, Ann Arbor, Michigan.
 “These winds can also be highly variable on the timescale of hours, yet in other cases, are consistent throughout the observation period.”
-Roeten is lead author of the second paper on this research published on December 12, 2019, in the Journal of Geophysical Research-Planets.
+Roeten is the lead author of the second paper on this research published on December 12, 2019, in the Journal of Geophysical Research-Planets.

 Upper atmospheric winds on Earth have already been mapped in detail.
 Winds drive a series of processes in the atmosphere that can affect the propagation of radio waves, which are crucial for communications purposes for those on the surface, and the prediction of paths satellites will take in their orbit around Earth.
 Mapping Martian winds, therefore, is a crucial step towards understanding characteristics of extraterrestrial atmospheres beyond what we know about processes on Earth.

 Planetary atmospheres aren’t static, and they certainly aren’t uniform.
 To categorize where distinctive processes occur, the layers of atmospheres are differentiated based on temperature.
 For example, humans live in the lowest level: the troposphere.
-That’s where weather happens, and temperature gets cooler at higher altitudes.
+That’s where weather happens, and the temperature gets cooler at higher altitudes.

 The upper atmospheric winds on both Earth and Mars are in the planets’ respective thermospheres, which are areas where temperature increases with height.
 The measurements of winds that were recently mapped above Mars were found at an altitude range of about 140-240 kilometers (85-150 miles) above the planet’s surface.